Table of contents

 - 80% of Eu citizens believe companies are not doing enough to protect the environment.

 - 81% agreed that ‘many products claim to be environmentally friendly, but you do not trust this is true’.

 - 57% of global consumers are willing to change their purchasing habits to help reduce negative environmental impact.

 - 40% of global consumers are purpose-driven; consumers who seek products/brands that align with their values/lifestyle, and are willing to pay a premium for products that align with those values/lifestyles.

 - 71% of those who highlight transparency and traceability as very/extremely important are willing to pay a premium for brands that provide it.

 What separates Green Marketing from Greenwashing?

-- By outright lying about the business’ environmental impact such as their energy usage or carbon emissions, the amount of recycled material in their products and/or packaging, using fake labels, or their plans to move towards more sustainable methods.
+- By outright lying about a business’s environmental impact such as energy usage or carbon emissions, the amount of recycled material in their products and/or packaging, using fake labels, or their plans to move towards more sustainable methods.